 -Excerpt from Internship Position Description

 Being tasked with collecting data related to teacher shortages and analyzing its impact on student learning brought me into a new world.
-With the guidance of Dr. Wendy Amato and Alice Rolli, I looked at the current states in which Learners Edge’s partners at iteach operates to provide alternative routes to education certification.
+With the guidance of Dr. Wendy Amato and Alice Rolli, I looked at the current states in which Teaching Channel’s partners at iteach operates to provide alternative routes to education certification.
 Each state has different legislation and requirements for a teacher to become certified.
 The starting point for this work was to research each of the two biggest districts in Texas, Florida, Nevada, Louisiana, Washington D.C., and Tennessee.
 Using information on district websites, I was able to compile data on the total number of teachers in each district since 2018 and compare year-over-year trends.
 I also found current open teaching positions by subject and grade level.
 I was discouraged by the fact that my spreadsheet had some holes and was difficult to draw conclusions from.
 Even so, I could clearly see the vast demand for new teachers across the country.

 Despite the missing pieces, this research gave me great insight into the surface level data for each county, but one of my biggest goals as an intern was to find and present something with substance.
 This would take persistence.
 Website data offered me only a limited view of current educational contexts.
 Calling and emailing districts was only effective to a degree because each one was organized differently.
 For some time, I was concerned that I would be unable to find the desired, meaningful information.